aws/aws-sdk-java-v2/v2-migration/README.md

-# AWS SDK for Java v2 Migration Tooling
+# AWS SDK for Java v2 Migration Tool

 ## Description
 This modules contains [OpenRewrite][open-rewrite] recipes to automate migration from the AWS SDK for Java v1 to the AWS SDK for Java v2.